-- Certificates of the Common Examining Board of the Atlantic Provinces. - The pass mark on Grade XI is 50%.
-Marks of 40% or over on Grade XII subjects may be counted as equivalent to passes in corresponding Grade XI subjects. - High School or Accredited High School certificates of the Prov- - Equivalent Certificates issued by Education Departments of Provinces. - Second Year Certificates issued by Prince of Wales College, Charlottetown, Prince Edward Island. - Equivalent Certificates of Matriculation Examinations taken at Universities. - Certificates similar to the above issued by University or other
+- (a) Certificates of the Common Examining Board of the Atlantic Provinces.
+The pass mark on Grade XI is 50%.
+Marks of 40% or over on Grade XII subjects may be counted as equivalent to passes in corresponding Grade XI subjects. - (b) High School or Accredited High School Certificates of the Province of New Brunswick. - (c) Equivalent Certificates issued by Education Departments of other Provinces. - (d) Second Year Certificates issued by Prince of Wales College, Charlottetown, Prince Edward Island. - (e) Equivalent Certificates of Matriculation Examinations taken at Universities. - (f) Certificates similar to the above issued by University or other official examining bodies, when found adequate.